hashxim/hconMD/work_md/Obsidian/Too Much, Too Soon, Too Fast.md

 M&A is same where management often try to grow by acquisition.

 People handle risk and responsibility in totally different ways when a group scales from 4 - 100 - 1M.
-Same is true for management style that works for 10 person company can destroy 1000 person c
+Same is true for management style that works for 10 person company can destroy 1000 person company (Travis Kalanick at Uber may be the best example).

 ---
 # Footer